 The Lord’s blessing on AMEN is being manifested in the following tangible ways:

-- AMEN will hold its tenth annual conference this year in 2014 at Coronado Island Marriott Resort & Spa in Coronado, CA – record attendance is anticipated.
+- AMEN will hold its nineteenth annual conference this year in Indian Wells, CA – record attendance is anticipated.

-- AMEN members continue to be involved in overseas mission work in places like Haiti, India, Bangladesh, Ukraine, and others
+- AMEN members continue to be involved in overseas mission work in places like Greece, Romania, Ukraine, and others

 - Our journal, The Medical Evangelist continues to provide practical, potent reports of medical evangelism from the field.